 - the party did not sign the agreement voluntarily; or the agreement was unconscionable when signed and, before signing the agreement, that party: was not provided a fair and reasonable disclosure of the property or financial obligations of the other party; did not voluntarily and expressly waive, in writing, any right to disclosure of the property or financial obligations of the other party beyond the disclosure provided; and did not have, or reasonably could not have had, adequate knowledge of the property or financial obligations of the other party.

 No two families are the same, which is why one-size-fits-all family law services can leave clients disappointed and discouraged.
-Family law attorneys Brown & Sulivan PLLC take a different approach.
+Family law attorney Shannon Brown; takes a different approach.

-Brown & Sullivan PLLC has been working with husbands, wives, mothers, fathers involved in divorces.
+Law Office of Shannon W. Brown, PLLC has worked with husbands, wives, mothers, fathers involved in divorces.

-Whether you are looking for a counselor who can protect your rights while you work toward an agreement or need a zealous advocate for trial, Brown & Sullivan PLLC has the knowledge, skill and experience to help you achieve your goals.
+Whether you are looking for a counselor who can protect your rights while you work toward an agreement or need a zealous advocate for trial, Law Office of Shannon W. Brown, PLLC has the knowledge, skill and experience to help you achieve your goals.

-At Brown and Sullivan PLLC, clients come first — and many are dreading the effects that litigation could have on their finances, their emotions and their children.
-That is why, in addition to being an accomplished courtroom advocate, Claudia Sullivan also serves as a certified family mediator.
+At my office, clients come first — and many are dreading the effects that litigation could have on their finances, their emotions and their children.

 In Texas, child custody is called “conservatorship.”
 Instead of referring to a parent as a “custodian,” Texas courts name a child’s custodian as a “conservator.”
 Conservatorship is the word used to describe the legal rights and responsibilities of a parent.